janklab/dispstr/doc/User-Guide.md

 ##  Installation

+To install Dispstr, just download the repo or distribution, and get its `Mcode` directory on your Matlab path.
+My preferred way of doing this is downloading the whole thing, including a copy of it in your own project's source tree, and having your project's initialization code add the Dispstr `Mcode` directory to the path.

+No initialization beyond path setup is necessary to use the Dispstr library; it's just a collection of class and function definitions.

 ##  Using dispstr and disptrs

 Out of the box, `dispstr()` and `dispstrs()` can be useful, because they work on Matlab-supplied datatypes and produce output that is inconvenient to produce using base Matlab functions.